gitmoni-crypto/gitmoni/README.md

 This branch is for **code, scripts, and experiments**.
 It is **not** the canonical ledger (that’s `transactions`) and it is **not** the deployed site (that’s `gh-pages`).

+### How to receive your free MONI
+1) Star ⭐ this repo.
+2) Every ~10 minutes, the faucet gives new stargazers a one-time grant: amount = floor(G1 / rank) where rank is your star order.
+3) Check your balance on the Explorer (address = gh:YOUR_USERNAME).

 ---

 ## Branch roles in this repo